If you’re looking to level up your sim racing performance then trail braking is something you’ll need to start doing from today!

 Why is trail braking called trail braking?

-Are there different types of trail braking?
+Are there different ways of trail braking?

 There are a few different types of trail braking techniques which include:

-1) Power trail braking.
+- power trail braking.

-2) Late trail braking.
+- late trail braking.

-4) Sharp/hard trail braking.
+- blended trail braking.

 Is trail braking bad for tires?